jrgifford/Ubuntu-Book/Chapter5.md

-#Half-completed, needs screenshots, and a walkthrough of Ubuntu One on 12.04.
+#Chapter 5: Ubuntu One and Cloudy Stuff.

-##Chapter 5: Ubuntu One and Cloudy Stuff.
+Half-completed, needs screenshots, and a walkthrough of Ubuntu One on 12.04.

 So, you’re in need of some file backup, right?